amacdexp/abap_zcm_simple/README.md

 ABAP Cloud migration simple

-This contains a very simple example of an ABAP Package which will migrate from on-premise ABAP   to SCAP ABAP Environment with minor quick fixes
+This contains a very simple example of an ABAP Package which will migrate from on-premise ABAP   to SCP ABAP Environment with minor quick fixes

 Missing DOMAINS & DATA ELEMENTS were previously created in SCP_ABAP_STEP1  branch